Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ```
 If you didn't define a test_step, this won't be called.

 Called at the end of the test step with the output of each test_step.
-Called once per test dataset.

 The outputs here are strictly for the progress bar.
 If you don't need to display anything, don't return anything.